How to Become an Applied Behavior Analyst in Louisiana

 • Provide at least three professional references

-• For SCABAs, provide proof of supervision
+• For SCaBAs, provide proof of supervision

 License Renewal for Behavior Analysts in Louisiana

-Licenses expire on December 31st and the renewal period begins in October.
+Licenses expire on June 30th and the renewal period begins in May.
 The renewal forms are available on the LBAB website.

 Failure to renew will cause the license to lapse.
 Whether or not it can be reinstated is at the discretion of the board.
 You will have to provide a justification for non-renewal and may be required to reapply from the beginning, or you may be allowed to renew late for the regular fee, depending on your reasons.